Wanderingidea/MSWSACC/README.md

 ### Purpose:
 Generates Gigabytes of random numbers in seconds with 8 bytes as input.<br>
-Beware not to use the Middle Square Weyl Sequence Pseudo Random Number Generator (PRNG) for cryptographic purposes.<br>
+Beware not to use the Middle Square Weyl Sequence Pseudo Random Number Generator (PRNG) for cryptographic purposes.
+For experimental purposes it seems well suited.<br>
 After each cycle of the random number generator is complete (after 2^64 generated integers), it gets another 8 bytes as the new input for the PRNG from STDIN.

 ### Usage example with a True Random Number generator connected at /dev/ttyUSB0: